Cased Windows vs Casement Windows: What's Best for Your Home?

 To help you decide betweencased windowsandcasement windows, here's a quick comparison of their main differences:

-Choosing the Right Material for Your Windows
+How Do You Choose the Right Material for Your Windows?

 When selecting the best windows for your home, the frame material plays a critical role in determining the overall performance, durability, and appearance.
 Here are the most popular materials used for bothcased windowsandcasement windows: